-The demand for wood and biomass products will likely change substantially in the coming decades.
+The demand for wood and biomass products will likely undergo substantial changes in the coming decades.
 These materials are widely used in various applications, including building, packaging, fuel, and personal care products.
 The Food and Agriculture Organization of the United Nations conducted a detailed scenario analysis of how changing market structures, policies, rates of technological change, and potential new products may impact these sectors through 2040.
 This report suggests that North America could experience increasing forested area, increased total growing stock and production of industrial round wood, increased prices (although modest) for primary and secondary forest products, reduced share of global sawn wood production volume, stagnant wood-based panel production, and increased consumption of forest products (1).
 One key factor driving this demand is the increasing focus on sustainability and using renewable materials instead of petroleum-derived materials (2).
 In addition, wood and biomass are biodegradable, renewable resources, and sequester atmospheric carbon, making them more environmentally friendly than non-renewable materials like plastic and steel.
 This is particularly important as global efforts to reduce greenhouse gas emissions and combat climate change continue to grow.

-For buildings, wood, and biomass mterials are widely used in the construction industry, which will likely continue.
+In terms of building, wood and biomass products are already widely used in the construction industry, which is likely to continue.
 Wood is a versatile material that can create everything from sturdy structural elements to decorative finishes.
 It is also relatively light and easy to work with, making it a popular choice for builders and architects.
 Additionally, using wood in construction can help offset the carbon emissions associated with traditional building materials, an essential consideration for those looking to reduce their environmental impact.
 Mass timber construction is becoming increasingly popular because of its potential to sequester carbon in buildings while displacing steel and concrete (3).

-For packaging products, wood, and biomass will also likely continue to be in high demand.
+In terms of packaging, wood and biomass products are also likely to continue to be in high demand.
 These materials are durable and can create a wide range of packaging solutions, including boxes, crates, and pallets.
 Wood and biomass products are also biodegradable, which makes them an appealing option for those looking to reduce their environmental impact.
 Additionally, using wood and biomass in packaging can help reduce the amount of plastic waste generated, a significant concern in many parts of the world.

-Finally, wood and biomass are also widely used as fuel, which will likely continue (4).
+Finally, wood and biomass products are also widely used as fuel, which will likely continue (4).
 Wood and biomass can be burned to generate heat and electricity, often serving as primary fuels in rural areas where access to other forms of energy is limited.
 Using wood and biomass as fuel can help reduce reliance on fossil fuels and provide a source of income for those who produce and sell these materials.
 Overall, the demand for wood and biomass products could remain strong if there is continued demand for renewable fuels.